ucgmsim/Vs30/README.md

 ## Workflow
 R scripts should be run with the working directory set as the repo root.
-1. When measured site logic or data changes, re-run `./Kevin/vspr.R` which will update the vspr csv file.
+1. When measured site logic or data changes, re-run `./Kevin/vspr.R` which will update `data/vspr.csv`.
-1. Run grid or point based plotting (below).
+1. Run grid or point based calculation (below).
 1. Optionally create a plot for gridded outputs.

 ## Grid based calculation